EsotericSoftware/yamlbeans/README.md

             - number: 206-555-7654
 ```

-Setting the element type for a Map field tells !YamlBeans what to expect for values in the Map.
+Setting the element type for a Map field tells YamlBeans what to expect for values in the Map.
 Keys in a Map are always Strings.

 ## Anchors